dcrapis/oceandao-wiki/Home.md

 ## OceanDAO Round 7

-Please visit [Round 7 - Proposals](https://bit.ly/Round7Proposals) page for a full breakdown.

-OceanDAO Funding Rounds are now **THE FIRST TUESDAY OF EVERY MONTH**:
+OceanDAO Funding Rounds deadline is now **THE FIRST TUESDAY OF EVERY MONTH**.

-* Project proposal due deadline: First Tuesday of the month at 23:59 GMT.
-* Voting wallet balance snapshot: First Thursday of the month at 23:59 GMT.
-* Voting closes: Second Week of the month, Monday at 12:00pm GMT.
-* Funding: [Via Request](https://github.com/oceanprotocol/oceandao/wiki/Request-Grant-Guidelines) (please note this is NEW as of Round Five)
+Please visit [Round 7 - Proposals](https://bit.ly/Round7Proposals) page for an overview of the round, including the DAOCalendar that will inform you of important dates.

+You can visit the [Round 7 - Votes](https://bit.ly/Round7Votes) page for a full Vote breakdown, and how Grants are distributed.

 See more details on [Future and Previous Rounds](future-and-previous-rounds) to understand our grants history.

-You can view our [Public Roadmap](future-and-previous-rounds) to follow our goals each Funding Round.
+You can view our [Public Roadmap](future-and-previous-rounds) to follow the goals of each Funding Round.

 ## Project Submission Criteria